JensBender/loan-default-prediction/README-hf-hub.md

 ---

-**Ethical Considerations & Limitations**
+## Bias, Risks, and Limitations
+- The model reflects patterns in historical data, which may contain sociodemographic or geographic biases.
+- Such biases could lead to unfair treatment of certain applicant groups.

+### Recommendations
-Predictions should not be used as the sole basis for loan approval.
-Further bias, fairness, and explainability analysis is recommended before deployment.
+- Use the model as a supportive tool, not as the sole basis for loan approval.
+- Perform bias, fairness, and explainability analysis before production deployment.

+---

 **Training Data**
 Dataset: [Loan Prediction Based on Customer Behavior (Kaggle)](https://www.kaggle.com/datasets/subhamjain/loan-prediction-based-on-customer-behavior)